View Ruth Benson's Obituary on ChicagoTribune.com and share memories

 Ruth was preceded in death by her parents Howard and Viola Hendrickson, her in-laws Elmer and Edith Benson and a brother James Hendrickson.

-Arrangements are being handled by The Healy Chapel, 332 W. Downer Pl, Aurora.
-For further information, please call 630-897-9291 or visit www.healychapel.com to leave an online condolence.
+Arrangements are being handled by The Healy Chapel, 332 W. Downer P., Aurora.
+For further information, please call 630-897-9291 or visit our website at www.healychapel.com to leave an online condolence.